Children's National Hospital

-Children's National Hospital (formerly Children's National Health System, DC Children's Hospital, Children's National Medical Center) is a nationally ranked, freestanding, 323-bed, pediatric acute care children's hospital located in Washington D.C.
+Children's National Hospital (formerly Children's National Health System, DC Children's Hospital, Children's National Medical Center) is a freestanding, 323-bed, pediatric acute care children's hospital located in Washington, D.C.
 It is affiliated with the George Washington University School of Medicine and the Howard University College of Medicine.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.
 The hospital features an ACS verified level I pediatric trauma center, the only one in the District of Columbia.
 Its pediatric intensive care unit and neonatal intensive care units serve the region.
 The hospital also has a rooftop helipad for critical pediatric transport.

-Children's National is ranked among the best pediatric hospitals in the United States by U.S. News & World Report.
-In June 2022 the hospital was ranked as the #5 best children's hospital in the United States by U.S. News & World Report on the publications' honor roll list.
-The neonatology division was also ranked #1 in the country for the sixth year in a row.
+Michelle Riley-Brown took over as CEO on July 1, 2023, replacing Dr. Kurt Newman, who retired after leading the organization for 12 years.